-1. Generals are to wear Corps uniform, modified as shown in sub-paragraph (d) below, with the exception of the undermentioned items (a), (b) and (c) which are to be of the Army pattern:-
+1. General Officers are to wear Corps uniform, modified as shown in sub-paragraph (d) below, with the exception of the undermentioned items (a), (b) and (c) which are to be of the Army pattern:-

-- (a) Greatcoat.-Army pattern, Atholl grey, milled cloth of sealed pattern cut and shade; double-breasted; 2 cross pockets; pivot sleeves; 6 buttons on either side, $\frac{1}{2}$ to 10 inches apart at the top and 4 to 6 inches at the bottom; lined with scarlet rattinet.
+- (a) Greatcoat.-Army pattern, Atholl grey, milled cloth of sealed pattern cut and shade; double-breasted; 2 cross pockets; pivot sleeves; 6 buttons on either side, 8 to 10 inches apart at the top and 4 to 6 inches at the bottom; lined with scarlet rattinet.
 Plain shoulder straps fastened with a small button; sword slit and flap at side.

-- (b) The Army pattern "No. 1 Dress (Ceremonial)" comprising:-
+- (b) The army pattern "No. 1 Dress (Ceremonial)", as follows, worn in place of No. 3 Dress:-

-Forage Cap Spurs

-Blue Tunic White Wash Leather Gloves

-Overalls Crimson and Gold Waist Sash

-Wellington Boots Gold Shoulder Cords
+Forage Cap Spurs Sword and Steel Scabbard Blue Tunic White Wash Leather Gloves Gold Sword Sling Overalls Crimson and Gold Waist Sash Crimson and Gold Sword Knot Wellington Boots Gold Shoulder Cords